-Clearly Sorting includes Permuting as a sub-task: to order the sequence S we need to determine its sorted permutation and implement it (possibly these two phases are intricately intermingled).
+Clearly Sorting includes Permuting as a sub-task: to order the sequence S we need to determine its sorted permutation and then implement it (possibly these two phases are intricately intermingled).
 So Sorting should be more difficult than Permuting.
 And indeed in the RAM model we know that sorting n atomic items takes $\Theta(n \log n)$ time (via Mergesort or Heapsort) whereas permuting them takes $\Theta(n)$ time.
 The latter time bound can be obtained by just moving one item at a time according to what is indicated in the array $\pi$ .
-But surprisingly we will show that this complexity gap does not exist in the disk model, in that they exhibit the same I/O-complexity under some reasonable conditions on the input and model parameters n, M, B. This elegant and deep result was obtained by Aggarwal and Vitter in 1998 [1], and it is surely the result that spurred the huge amount of algorithmic literature thereafter produced on the I/O-subject.
-Philosophically speaking, AV's result formally proves the intuition that moving items in the disk is the real efficiency bottleneck, rather than the underlying computation needed to determine those movements.
+Surprisingly we will show that this complexity gap does not exist in the disk model, in that these two problems exhibit the same I/O-complexity under some reasonable conditions on the input and model parameters n, M, B. This elegant and deep result was obtained by Aggarwal and Vitter in 1998 [1], and it is surely the result that spurred the huge amount of algorithmic literature thereafter produced on the I/O-subject.
+Philosophically speaking, AV's result formally proves the intuition that moving items in the disk is the real bottleneck, rather than finding the sorted permutation.
 And indeed researchers and software engineers typically speak about the I/O-bottleneck to characterize this issue in their (slow) algorithms.